garethjevans/devops-playground-tutorial/README.md

 # 0. Create a Github Access Token

 Navigate to (https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo), Give the token a name and save this somewhere safe.
-We will rmremove the token at the end of the workshop.
+We will remove the token at the end of the workshop.

 # 1. Create Cluster